Horse Fly vs House Fly: Key Differences You Should Know

 +

-For house flies, focus on sanitation, exclusion, and traps.
+For house flies, focus on cleaning, sealing gaps, and traps.
 For horse flies, use repellents, protective clothing, and traps near pastures.

 Should I treat indoor spaces for horse flies?